 The study examined the health outcomes of 1,014 pregnancies that involved active-phase arrest – two or more hours without cervical dilation during active labor.
 The study found that although two-thirds of women proceeded with a cesarean, one-third of the women achieved a normal delivery without harm to themselves or their child.
 While cesarean section was necessary two-thirds out of the time, one out of three times it wasn't.
 Based on the study's findings, many obstetricians and mother’s can be encouraged to wait, see if the pregnancy progresses and when possible, "bake the bun 'til it's done."
 With patience, many mothers can avoid the added pain of surgery as well as its after effects.

-While some mothers might opt for a cesarean section, believing it less dangerous or painful than "squeezing something the size of a watermelon out of an opening the size of a lemon" as Kirstie Alley so aptly put it in "Look Who's Talking," compared to vaginal delivery, cesarean sections are the more dangerous and expensive surgical approach.
+While some mothers might opt for a cesarean section, believing it less dangerous, compared to vaginal delivery, cesarean sections are the more dangerous and expensive surgical approach.
 Following a vaginal delivery, a mother will typically go home in a day or two and return to normal activities in one to two weeks.
 By contrast, mothers who deliver by cesarean section go home three to five days after surgery but it might require four or more weeks to recover.
 Also, c-section mothers are likely to have vaginal bleeding and be on pain medication while their incision heals.
 Despite the increased risk of c-sections, according to the UCSF study, the cesarean delivery rate reached an all-time high in 2006 of 31.1 percent of all deliveries.

 “Cesarean delivery is associated with significantly increased risk of maternal hemorrhage, requiring a blood transfusion, and postpartum infection,” Caughey said.
 “After a cesarean, women also have a higher risk in future pregnancies of experiencing abnormal placental location, surgical complications, and uterine rupture.”